Think City

 Due to financial difficulties, production of the Th!nk City in Finland was stopped in March 2011, and the company filed for bankruptcy on June 22, 2011, for the fourth time in 20 years.
 Think Global was purchased soon after by Electric Mobility Solutions AS, which announced production to resume in early 2012 with a refined Think City.
 However, production never resumed, and the Indiana plant completed its final car in August 2012.

 History

-The production Think City is closely related to the trial Ford Think City produced in 2000–2002 during Ford's ownership of the company.
+The vehicle was known as the Pivco PIV4 in its prototype phase.
+Ford bought the Norwegian company in 1999 in anticipation of the incoming California Air Resources Board zero emissions vehicle mandate.
+After the laws partially wound back and made less stringent, Ford ceased production of the vehicle in 2002 with 1,005 units produced.
+Ford sold the Norwegian electric car company the following year.

 The Th!nk City was exhibited for the first time in the UK in July 2008.
 At the 2008 Geneva Motor Show, Think announced that the Th!nk City would be launched in Denmark and Sweden in 2008, followed by launching in the UK, Germany, Italy and the Netherlands in 2009.

 At the 2008 British International Motor Show at the ExCeL Exhibition Centre, London, THINK announced that the Th!nk City will be available to UK customers from the summer of 2009.
 Prime Minister Gordon Brown joined Transport Minister Geoff Hoon for a presentation by managing director of Think UK.

+First generation (2000)

+The original Think City was produced by the Ford Motor Company's Norwegian subsidiary TH!NK from 2000 until 2002.
+It was leased in limited numbers in Europe and the United States.

+More than 370 vehicles were delivered to customers in North America.
+They were largely leased to individuals and companies as part of station car trials in California and New York.
+NHTSA regulations stipulated that these vehicles could not legally remain in the United States beyond the three-year time frame for these trials.
+Around half of the North American units were scrapped while the other half were exported back to Norway as used cars.